 "Adrian Kho.", she said.

 He smiled the sweetest smile.
 As far back as he could remember, he never thought of his name any differently.
-But coming from Joey, it sounded like she was saying ‘Adrian ko’, as if she was saying ‘boyfriend ko’.
+But coming from Joey, it sounded like she was saying 'Adrian ko'.
+Directly translated, it meant 'My Adrian'.
 The thought tickled him pink.

 "And I'm all yours, Joey ko."